UtrechtUniversity/dataprivacysurvey/README.md

 (not publicly available).
 If the cleaned dataset passes the (limited) k-anonymity checks, it is written to the `data/processed` folder instead.
 - `plot-data.R` contains all code needed to create the Results report.
-- `create-codebook.R` contains code to create a machine-readable codebook (WIP)
+- `create-codebook.R` contains code to create the codebook.
 - `data-privacy-survey-report.Rmd` is the file underlying the published Results report.
 It loads the `plot-data.R` script to create all visualisations.
 - `data-privacy-survey-recommendations.Rmd` is the file underlying the